MS – Pure Mathematics

 - MATH 431 (Abstract Algebra II) or Math 516 (Second Course in Abstract Algebra I)

 - Two additional courses selected from: Math 430 (Formal Logic I), Math 435 (Foundations of Number Theory), Math 442 (Differential Geometry of Curves and Surfaces), Math 445 (Introduction to Topology I), MATH 517 (Second Course in Abstract Algebra II), Math 533 (Real Analysis I)

 Departmental 500-level courses completed with an A or B (12 credit hours) selected in consultation with an advisor

 - Courses CANNOT include MATH 589 (Teaching and Presentation of Mathematics).

-Students must pass the master's examination in Pure Mathematics AND satisfy the following requirement among the 32 credit hours completed toward the degree:
+Satisfy the Graduate College requirement among the 32 credit hours completed toward the degree:

 - Complete 9 hours of 500-level courses, NOT including independent study.